bryanpaget/jupyter/README.md

 **Summary:**
 Draw Data lets you create synthetic datasets by sketching points on a Cartesian plane.
 This small Python app is excellent for teaching machine learning algorithms.
 Draw up to four classes of points, copy the CSV, and use it in a Pandas dataframe for analysis.

+### Mito Sheet

+**Summary:**
+Mito Sheet provides a spreadsheet program inside JupyterLab.
+It simplifies data analysis by allowing users to interact with dataframes using familiar spreadsheet operations.
+Ideal for those transitioning from Excel to Python.

 ---

 ## Outils d'Analyse de Données README